OpenCPMD/Pseudpotentials-extended-library/README.md

  DISCLAIMER: the present pseudopotential library is supplied
              (freely) "as is".
-All the pseudopotentials have been extensively tested and most of them already
+All the pseudopotentials have been extensively tested and most of them already used in published works... however, as usual, NO GUARANTEE ON ANYTHING.